 - One cuddly toy, a blankie, or whatever ‘friend’ your child sleeps with.

 - Lollipops.
 It took us many years, lots of flights and aching ears before we came up with this simple yet very effective solution.
 Now we always have lollipops in our hand luggage.
 Give them to the kids during take-off and landing and you’ll see that it does wonders.
-Not only do the kids sit quieter in their seats, it’s also the perfect way to help them avoid the ear pain due to the changing pressure.
-All three our kids had a cold when we flew to Lithuania last week and I was really worried that landing would be tough for them, but none of them complained about the aching ears this time.
-I still cannot believe it!
+Not only do the kids sit quieter in their seats, but it’s also the perfect way to help them avoid ear pain due to the changing pressure.

 - UNO or single-player travel games.
 One-player travel games are ideal to keep older kids busy during the long flight, while UNO is the perfect game to keep the kids busy while waiting at the airport.